pjungwir/postgres-temporal-talk/slides.md

 - SQL:2011 doesn't have range types,
   so they added this idea of a "period".
-- I usually uppercase it to denote that it's the SQL:2011 thing, by association with the SQL keyword.
 - You see that you have separate start/end times, and you declare the PERIOD as a quasi-column.
 - Then you make a primary key with `WITHOUT OVERLAPS`.